ofnode/of/README.md

 Cross-compiled [openFrameworks][1]
 ==================================

-Alternative openFrameworks distribution for Arch Linux and Ubuntu.
-Cross-platform CMake projects.
+Alternative openFrameworks distribution for Arch Linux, Fedora and Ubuntu.

 Features
 --------

  - 64-bit, C++11, Clang, CMake and Ninja ready.

- - Get fully static Windows applications from Arch Linux or Ubuntu.
+ - Get fully static Windows applications from Linux.

  - Latest openFrameworks versions with precompiled libraries and sources.

 Limitations
 -----------

-<b>Arch Linux and Ubuntu for now</b>.
+<b>Arch Linux, Fedora and Ubuntu for now</b>.
 Install scripts for external dependencies are available only for these systems, but it's possible to add one for your Linux distro.

 <b>No sound and video features</b>. openFrameworks uses closed-source FMOD and QuickTime libraries which are not acceptable for this project.